STORY BY: Mark Henderson

 It was a series of steep hills, that never seemed to have an end.
 We just walked up, and then up, and then up, and it truly did break your heart.

 However, upon reaching the peak of heartbreak hill, the views were glorious, and I was awash with an overwhelming feeling of achievement.
 It was brilliant.

-From Heartbreak Hill, we continued, mostly downhill, until we came to the Eco Lodge at Coxs River at around 4pm, and I tell you what, the Eco Lodge was certainly a sight for sore eyes.
+From Heartbreak Hill, we continued, mostly downhill, until we came to the Six Foot Track Eco Lodge at Coxs River at around 4:00 PM, and I tell you what, the Eco Lodge was certainly a sight for sore eyes.

 There are bunk beds with all blankets and pillows provided, and believe me after a 30-kilometre hike through the mountains, a bed is a very welcome sight.
 There is also a pit toilet, and after having to hold on all day, unless you were some of our team, who were happy to dig a hole while on the trek, a pit toilet (despite the smell) is an absolute luxury.

 Near the Eco Lodge, there were a few private pools, and being the nice guy that I am, and being part of a nice team of adventurers, the young couple who run the lodge took us down to a secret spot, and allowed us the opportunity to relax and clean the dirt and pain from the day off.
 The rocks, made of a naturally occurring granite also trap some of the heat from the sun, so we were able to relax, and take full advantage of a sneaky, naturally occurring hot rock treatment, which was really well received.

 After day one, resting at the 6 Foot Track Eco Lodge helped heal and relax the body, bringing me back to life and after a great night sleep, I was ready for day two.

 Day 2 – Coxs River to Katoomba

 We were up early on day two and hit the trek at around 8:00 AM, with the knowledge that there was only around 15 kilometres left.